Final Approval for CoC Program in Alberta!

 West side of Soils Training Facility

-We are also excited to welcome our first batch of beta-testers to commence Units 1 - 6 on the online system!
-These units have already been approved.
-Contact Michelle at 1 888 729 5139 if this is something that interests you.
 We've been working hard with 2 wonderful animators to bring the world of septic systems to life for our learners.
 Check out the animation of a "basic" septic system below: